The Risks of Lying on Your CV

 • Dates of employment

-There are plenty of valid reasons for having gaps in your CV, e.g. a period of unemployment, a sabbatical, parental leave, etc. However, there’s no denying that some employers look unfavourably upon gaps which is why it can be tempting to fudge dates of employment to make it look like you worked longer at a company than you actually did.
+There are plenty of valid reasons for having gaps in your resume, e.g. a period of unemployment, a sabbatical, parental leave, etc. However, there’s no denying that some employers look unfavourably upon gaps which is why it can be tempting to fudge dates of employment to make it look like you worked longer at a company than you actually did.

 • Qualifications